Using a Higher EQ Against Conflict and Mental Disorders

 Naming your emotions reveals how your feelings can influence your thoughts in a situation.

-Although feelings influence every decision you make, most people don't spend much time thinking about how they feel.
-In fact, they are often more comfortable with things like "I had butterflies in my stomach" or "There was a lump in my throat," rather than saying, "I felt anxious" or "I felt sad."
-Try to translate from a proverbial form of experience, such as angry, into a concrete emotion, such as anger.
+While feelings influence every decision you make, most people don't spend much time thinking about how they feel.
+In fact, they're often more comfortable saying things like, "I had butterflies in my stomach" or "I had a lump in my throat," rather than, "I felt anxious" or "I felt sad."
+Try translating a figurative experience, like "pissed off," into a concrete emotion, like anger.

 2 Try to name someone else's emotion

-If you are in an emotional situation with another person, try to identify their emotion as well.
-In most cases you want to keep that to yourself and in some cases you can ask whether someone feels the way you think they feel.
-Being able to empathize with others is called empathy or empathic ability.
+If you're in an emotional situation with another person, try to identify their emotions.
+In most cases, you'll want to keep this to yourself, and in some cases, you can ask if someone feels the way you think they do.
+The ability to empathize with others is called empathy.

-3 Limit the time you spend looking at a screen.
+3 Limit the time you look at a screen

 Studies have shown that screen time makes it harder to read emotions.

-Staring at your laptop or smartphone for hours on end can reduce your ability to read other people's feelings.
-Consider doing a digital detox every once in a while.
-A few days away from your electronics can do wonders for your ability to read the emotions of others.
+Staring at your laptop or smartphone for hours can diminish your ability to read other people's emotions.
+Consider doing a digital detox every now and then.
+A few days without your electronics can do wonders for your ability to read other people's emotions.

 4 Try to look at previous conflicts from a different perspective

-Think back to a conflict without representing your own interests, but try to play the other party's lawyer.
-Try to understand the other person's arguments, even though you may not agree with them.
+Think back to a conflict without representing your own interests, but try playing the opposing party's advocate.
+Try to understand the other party's arguments, even if you don't necessarily agree with them.

 Instead of jumping into an argument or interrupting someone you disagree with, focus on developing a better understanding of how the other person is feeling.

 Start paying close attention to the emotional states of others.
-See if you can recognize how someone is feeling and how that emotion is likely to influence that person's perception and behavior.
+See if you can recognize how someone is feeling and how that emotion is likely to influence their perception and behavior.

 6 Decide for yourself how you feel

 Never give away power over your own emotions.
-You have control over how you feel and how you react to things.
+You have control over how you feel and react to things.

 7 Learn to accept your emotions

-Whether at school, at work, or even in your own family, all too often people are taught, directly or indirectly, to suppress or be ashamed of their emotions.
-There is a societal attitude that negative emotional reactions indicate weakness.
-This is not a weakness, it is a sign of courage and self-respect.
+Whether at school, at work, or even in your own family, people are all too often taught, directly or indirectly, to suppress their emotions or to be ashamed of them.
+There's a societal attitude that negative emotional reactions indicate weakness.
+This isn't weakness; it's a sign of courage and self-respect.

-There is a difference between having an appropriate emotional response and an inappropriate one, such as lashing out at a coworker.
-There is a difference between expressing emotions in public or in familiar situations.
-When you have an emotional response, such as overwhelming resentment or shame, acknowledge them and apply them appropriately for the situation.
+There's a difference between having an appropriate emotional reaction and an inappropriate one, such as lashing out at a colleague.
+There's a difference between expressing emotions in public or in familiar situations.
+When you have an emotional reaction, such as overwhelming resentment or shame, acknowledge it and use it appropriately for the situation.

 8 Manage your fears

-If you want a certain outcome, it's easy to adopt an all-or-nothing mindset: I'll be so happy if I achieve a super hard-to-achieve goal and my future will be ruined if I don't.
+When you want a certain outcome, it's easy to adopt an all-or-nothing mindset: I'll be so happy if I achieve some super hard-to-achieve goal, and my future will be ruined if I don't.

-Especially when certain aspects are beyond your control, reduce your fears by imagining alternate outcomes.
-It may seem like a turn-off at first, but I know my alternatives will open just as many doors for me.
+Especially when certain aspects are beyond your control, imagining alternative outcomes reduces your fears.
+It might seem daunting at first, but I know my alternatives will open just as many doors for me.

 If you're in a difficult conversation, you don't have to immediately find a solution or make a commitment.
-Stay polite and say that you need some time for yourself to collect your thoughts.
+Stay polite and say you need some time to yourself to gather your thoughts.
 Things to try:

 • Go for a walk